sritchie73/NetRep/vignettes/NetRep.md

 data("NetRep")
 ```

-Seven objects were loaded into the R session:
+This command loads seven objects into the R session:

   - `discovery_data`: a matrix with 150 columns (genes) and 30 rows (samples)
      whose entries correspond to the expression level of each gene in each